abilandz/PH8124/Lecture_9/Lecture_9.md

 user	0m0.165s
 sys	0m1.397s
 ```
-This is clearly a great utility when the efficiency of code execution starts to matter.
+This is clearly a handy utility when the efficiency of code execution starts to matter.